Septic Services in Sealy, TX

 Who handles septic permits in Austin County?

-Austin County Planning and Development manages septic permits as a TCEQ Authorized Agent under 30 TAC Chapter 285.
+Austin County Planning and Development manages septic permits for the county as a TCEQ Authorized Agent.
 All new installations, repairs, and alterations require permits.
-You'll need certification from a registered sanitarian or professional engineer confirming system capacity and compliance with Austin County's local septic order.
-The county requires a minimum of 1 net acre for new septic installations.
+You'll need certification from a registered sanitarian or professional engineer confirming system capacity and compliance with the Austin County OSSF Court Order.
+The county requires a minimum of 1 net acre for new OSSF installations.
 All work must be done by licensed installers, though property owners can work on their own single-family residence systems.

 Ready to find a Sealy septic professional?
 Get free quotes from licensed Austin County providers